 - The recipient has a clear obligation to spend the funds collected.

-If the relationship meets these four requirements, then stakeholder contributions received by the “fund” are not considered income for products or services but rather contributions held in trust.
-As a result, they are not taxable.
+If the relationship meets these four requirements, then stakeholder contributions received by franchise advertising programs aren’t considered income for products or services but rather contributions held in trust.
+As a result, they aren’t taxable.

-The court ruled that the payments made by bottler franchisees were not contributed for services rendered by the taxpayer, but instead, for group advertising.
+The court ruled that the payments made by bottler franchisees for franchise advertising weren’t contributed for services rendered by the taxpayer, but instead, for group advertising.
 The court also deemed the taxpayer obligated to use the contributed funds for national advertising, with no gain or profit realized from this obligation.
-The court determined an agency relationship existed and ruled the payments were not income to Seven-Up.
+The court determined an agency relationship existed and ruled the payments weren’t income to Seven-Up.